 The mammalian struggle of high school gets wired into your brain because hormones stimulate the growth of neurons.
 Permanent neural circuits build in adolescence for a good reason.
 Mammals often move to a new group before they mate, and they need to learn a new environment to survive.
 Your ancestors moved to a new village or tribe to marry.
 They had to learn a new language, new customs, new geography.
 Natural selection produced a brain that’s good at re-wiring itself during puberty.
 This happens without conscious intent.
 Animals prevent in-breeding without conscious awareness of their genes, and high school students connect neurons to their happy and unhappy chemicals with the same lack of awareness.

 Serotonin plays a key role in this drama.
 A monkey’s serotonin level rises when it is socially dominant.
 A monkey that’s too aggressive is ostracized by its fellow monkeys and dies alone in the wilderness.
 But a monkey that always submits has low serotonin.
 Adolescence is the time when we build our ability to hold our own among others.
 We are surrounded with others trying to do the same thing.
 It’s frustrating, but it comes with the gift of life.
+An entertaining guide to this conundrum is my book I, Mammal: Why Your Brain Links Status and Happiness.

 I am not saying we should go through life fretting over who sits at which table.
 I am saying that your brain is constantly deciding whether to submit or seek dominance in relation to those around you.
 You can say you don’t care what others think, but your serotonin soars when you get respect.
 The good feeling motivates you to seek more.
 Each choice has its risks and rewards.
 Over time, you wire yourself to repeat behaviors that trigger serotonin and avoid behaviors that trigger cortisol.
 Most of that wiring is built in adolescence because the brain is more plastic then.
 Your teen self learned ways of navigating the social world that are still with you.